-How to make Instant Pot Black Beans without any soaking.
-This fool-proof method yields perfect, soupy black beans in the pressure cooker in under an hour!
+How to make Instant Pot Black Beans without soaking.
+A fool-proof method for perfect, soupy black beans in the instant pot in under 1 hour!

 I'll be honest, I was a little skeptical of the Instant Pot at first.
 I mean I have a slow cooker already and don't really use it all that much, so was this just another appliance I was going to buy and leave it to gather dust in my cabinet?
 After using it for a few months, I can say the Instant Pot is a game changer.